patverga/torch-relation-extraction/README.md

 ---------

 #### MAP
-If you specify a test file (or comma seperated list of files), MAP will be calculated every kth iteration where k is a cmd arg set as -evaluateFrequency k.
-Each should be its own relation and will have its average precision calculated.
-MAP will be calculated as the average over all the files.
+MAP will be calculated every kth iteration based on the -evaluateFrequency cmd arg.
+AP is calculated on a per-column basis and then averaged to get MAP.
+To calculate MAP for your model, you need to generate one file per test column in the same format as your test data.
+Unlike the training data, in the test data you need to explicitly give negative examples.
+Negative samples should just have a 0 in the last column of the file while positive examples have a 1.

+Place all of these files in a directory, test-data-dir for example, and then run the following command:
+`./bin/process/process-test-data-dir.sh test-data-dir test-data-dir.torch vocab-file`
+Here vocab-file should be the same vocab file that you generated your training data with.

 ####  [TAC slot filling task](http://www.nist.gov/tac/2013/KBP/)
 - This requires setting up [Relation Factory](https://github.com/beroth/relationfactory) and setting $TAC_ROOT=/path/to/relation-factory.
 Just follow the setup instructions on the relation factory github, its easy.